udacity/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+First, I converted the images to grayscale, then I processed the image with gaussian_blur function.
+The output of the gaussian function was served as input to canny function with some tuning of parameters.
+The canned image was passed to hough transformation, then I used predefined weighted image function and marked the regions of interest.
+It was a straight away process taught in the previous videos and quizzes.
+I couldn't really get what I need to do for extrapolation and averaging of lines in draw_lines function.

 ### 2. Identify potential shortcomings with your current pipeline